Google Family Link

 Google Family Link is a family parental controls service by Google that allows parents to adjust parameters for their children's devices.
 The application allows parents to restrict content, approve or disapprove apps, set screen times, and more.
-Google Family Link requires Google accounts in order to access the app remotely.
+Google Family Link requires a Google Account in order to access the app remotely.

 History

 The service was first released to the public in March 2017.
 At Google I/O 2019, Google announced that it would include Family Link natively in Android 10.
 Family Link is now available in 38 countries including the United States, Nigeria, Australia, and Japan.

 In 2019, the app added content restricting, GPS locating, and "bedtime" phone restriction features.